danchris1029/Face-Detector-Adaboost/README.md

 These weak classifiers are also known as Haar filters and when given an offset, we can extract features and determine how good of a classifier it was by using the integral of the face.

+## How to run

+1. Run directories.m
+2. Run train.m or test.m in
+ComputerVisionProj